-Instant Empire writes music that explores what it means to be human in the modern world.
-Many of the songs IE writes paint pictures and tell stories, while others scan more like fractured, impressionistic poetry.
+Instant Empire writes music that explores humanity in the modern world.
+Many of the songs IE writes paint pictures and read like short stories, while others scan more like fractured, impressionistic poetry.
 In June 2019, the band is releasing Cathedrals, their third LP that expands upon the sound and tone the band has meticulously refined over the last decade.

 The majority of the LP was written in 2018 as part of IE’s 12x12 project where the band wrote, recorded and released a new song every month for the entire year.
-Some very common themes emerged through that writing process, and the songs on this record are rich with characters facing various levels of personal crisis and existential dread.
+Several common themes emerged from that project, none more important than the search for human connection.
+This album is perhaps the most personal, intimate album we've ever written and it's full of the richest characters we've ever created - each song is its own chapter that chronicles the emotions, feelings and issues we've faced over the last few years.
 Cathedrals defies easy categorization, sometimes oscillating dramatically from melodic indie pop to aggressive indie punk (often within the same song).

 So, why is this new album named Cathedrals?
 Great question!

 Cathedrals are places we go in search of something, often as a last resort.
 Sometimes we search for sanctuary.
 Sometimes we search for hope.
 This album feels like that.
-These songs are a refuge of solace for the lost and lonely.
-A place where listeners can go to connect to something – anything – that is bigger than the world they’ve created.
+These songs are a refuge of solace and, hopefully, a place where listeners can go to feel connection to something - anything - that is bigger than the world they've created.